Rocco-Gossmann/GoWas/Documentation/Scenes.md

 ## Barebones Example

-Here is an example for barebones Scene definition
+Here is an example of a barebones Scene definition

 ```go
 package myproject_scenes